 Thus, the SNP1 is a synonymous mutation but induced more expression ATF6 (Activating transcription factor 6), an endoplasmic reticulum (ER)-localized protein, from ORF8 in human cells (22).
 SNP2 changes the codon TCA (Ser) to TTA (Leu), thus SNP2 is nonsynonymous (8) The L type is more prevalent than S type with 70% and 30% prevalence, respectively (Table 1).
 Additionally, some studies have suggested that L type is more aggressive than S type (8, 23).
-Phylogenic tree analysis revealed that SARS-CoV 2 has two eledest type L and Type IL (A)
+Phylogenic tree analysis revealed that SARS-CoV-2 has two clades: type I and Type II .(^)